Failures vs errors

 Tests can have tree different outcomes; success, failure and error.

-Success and failure are the two common cases where success is when the test meets the expected assertions and a failure is when it fails to meet a test assertiong like testing.assertEqual(1, 2).
+Success and failure are the two common cases where success is when the test meets the expected assertions and a failure is when it fails to meet a test assertion like testing.assertEqual(1, 2).
 We also distinguish a third case for test errors which is when a test does not run as expected, hitting an unexpected exception.
 This could indicate a design issue or that the test environment is not as expected.

 All test assertions raise exceptions inheriting from AssertionError which are considered test failures.
 Any other exception will be considered a test error.